 - ¼ cup white wine

-- ½ cup chicken stock (or vegetable stock if vegan)
+- ½ cup chicken broth (or vegetable stock if vegan)

 - 4 cups cauliflower rice (approximately 1 small head of cauliflower)